 Captures the diversity of wildlife, plants and fungi on the farm.

-An indication of the habitat diversity on-farm as a driver of animal and plant biodiversity.
+Identifies the habitat diversity on-farm as a driver of animal and plant biodiversity.

 Plant & Crop Health